 Dual Scale of Blood Pressure (BP) Measurement: Systolic and Diastolic

-Blood pressure is usually measured by a medical instrument called a sphygmomanometer.
-This machine is wrapped around the person’s upper arm for BP measurement.
+Blood pressure is usually measured using a device called a sphygmomanometer.
+This machine is wrapped around the person’s upper arm to measure blood pressure.

-According to the American Heart Organization, the ideal range for blood pressure is 120/80 mm Hg.
-A person’s blood pressure is expressed in two values, i.e., 120 and 80.
-The first value, 120 in the preceding case, is the systolic blood pressure, while the value that follows (after the slash ‘/’ symbol) is the diastolic blood pressure.
+According to the American Heart Association, the ideal blood pressure range is 120/80 mm Hg.
+A person’s blood pressure is expressed in two values – 120 and 80 in the previous case.
+The first value is the systolic blood pressure, while the value after the slash ‘/’ symbol is the diastolic blood pressure.

-- Systolic blood pressure: This unit indicates how much pressure blood exerts (at the time of measurement) against the artery walls when the heart beats.
-This is when the heart pumps out the blood from the heart and circulates it to different organs in the body.
+- Systolic blood pressure: This unit indicates how much pressure blood exerts on the arterial walls when the heart beats at the time of measurement.
+This is when the heart pumps blood out of the heart and circulates it to various organs in the body.

-- Diastolic blood pressure: This unit indicates how much pressure is exerted against the artery walls when the heart is resting between two beats.
-This is the period when the heart opens its chamber to fill with blood.
+- Diastolic blood pressure: This unit indicates how much pressure is exerted on the arterial walls when the heart rests between two beats.
+This is the period during which the heart opens its chamber to fill with blood.

-Although it might not be medically accurate, as a very simple explanation, consider systolic pressure as the maximum pressure exerted upon the walls of arteries, and think of diastolic pressure as the minimum pressure exerted upon the walls of arteries.
+To simplify things a little, consider systolic pressure as the maximum pressure exerted on the artery walls and think of diastolic pressure as the minimum pressure exerted on the walls of the arteries.

-Generally, systolic blood pressure (the first number) receives more medical attention.
-It is also a major risk factor for cardiovascular disease for older people.
-It is widely observed that systolic blood pressure rises steadily with age due to the increased stiffness in large arteries and the long-term build-up of plaque.
+In general, systolic blood pressure receives more medical attention.
+It is also an important risk factor for cardiovascular disease in older people.
+It is widely observed that systolic blood pressure increases steadily with age due to the increased stiffness of large arteries and plaque formation in the blood vessels.